systemphil/sphil/src/pages/hegel/guides/intro-logic.md

 ## Other Predispositions Considered

 Hegel considers a number of other typical approaches to logic and its relation to thinking.
 These help to further specify the determination of logic that Hegel intends to work with.
+The following issues are explored in more technical detail, but they all revolve around the core issue of logic being merely something external to concrete reality and formally dependent on it instead of being the self-determining essence of reality.

 ### Logic as Mere Form